Norconex/crawlers/README.md

-# Norconex HTTP Collector
+# Norconex Crawlers

-Norconex HTTP Collector is a full-featured web crawler (or spider) that can manipulate and store collected data in a repository of your choice (e.g., a search engine).
-It is very flexible, powerful, easy to extend, and portable.
-It can be used command-line with file-based configuration on any OS or embedded into Java applications using well-documented APIs.
+Norconex web and filesystem crawlers are full-featured crawlers (or spider) that can manipulate and store collected data in a repository of your choice (e.g., a search engine).
+They are very flexible, powerful, easy to extend, and portable.
+They can be used command-line with file-based configuration on any OS or embedded into Java applications using well-documented APIs.

 Visit the website for binary downloads and documentation: https://opensource.norconex.com/collectors/http/